cgmisc-team/cgmisc/README.md

 To install using the tarball, open a terminal and type:
 `R CMD INSTALL cgmisc_[version].tar.gz`

+## How to cite `cgmisc`
+Kierczak M, Jablonska J, Forsberg SKG, Bianchi M, Tengvall K, Pettersson M, Scholz V, Meadows JRS, Jern P, Carlborg O Lindblad-Toh K. cgmisc: enhanced genome-wide association analyses and visualization.
+Bioinformatics.
+Oxford University Press; 2015;31: 3830-3831. doi:10.1093/bioinformatics/btv426

-## Selected publications
+## Selected publications using `cgmisc`

-Here we list some selected publications where cgmisc has been helpful:
+Here we list some publications where cgmisc has been helpful:

 * [Weich K. et al. Pigment Intensity in Dogs is Associated with a Copy Number Variant Upstream of KITLG.
 Genes 2020.](https://doi.org/10.3390/genes11010075)